World Order/Series2/Volume 34/Issue 3/Text

 In his book A Pattern Language, the architect Christopher Alexander relates that a fundamental characteristic common to holy places of all cultures is being hard to reach and having "layers of access, waiting, levels of approach, a gradual unpeeling, gradual revelation, passage through a series of gates":

-through the churchyard, then through the nave; then, on special occasions, beyond the altar rail into the Chancel and only the priest himself is able to go into the tabernacle.
+There are many examples: the Inner City of Peking; the fact that anyone who has [sic] audience with the Pope must wait in each of seven waiting rooms; the Aztec sacrifices took place on stepped pyramids, each step closer to the sacrifice; the Ise shrine, the most famous shrine in Japan, is a nest of precincts, each one inside the other.
+Even in an ordinary Christian church, you pass first through the churchyard, then through the nave; then, on special occasions, beyond the altar rail into the chancel and only the priest himself is able to go into the tabernacle.
 The holy bread is sheltered by five layers of even more difficult approach.

 This layering, or nesting of precincts, seems to correspond to a fundamental aspect of human psychology.
 We believe that every community, regardless of its particular faith, regardless of whether it even has a faith in any organized sense, needs some place where this feeling of slow, progressive access through gates to a holy center may be experienced.
-When such a place exists in a community, even if it is not associated with any particular religion, we believe that the feeling of holiness, in some form or other, will gradually come to life there among the people who share in the experience“
+When such a place exists in a community, even if it is not associated with any particular religion, we believe that the feeling of holiness, in some form or other, will gradually come to life there among the people who share in the experience."

 Alexander maintains that the best way to preserve a holy site is to intensify its meaning by introducing "a progression of areas through which people pass as they approach the site":